hello-robot/stretch_web_interface/README.md

 [passport](http://www.passportjs.org/) provides authentication for the robot and the operator. [mongoose](https://mongoosejs.com/) and a [MongoDB](https://www.mongodb.com/) database store credentials for robots and operators.
 The *stretch_web_interface* repository comes with default MongoDB contents found at [./mongodb/](./mongodb/) for testing behind a firewall.
 These default contents come with multiple robot and operator accounts. **Make sure not to use these default database contents on a deployed system!**

 By default, [send_recv_av.js](./shared/send_recv_av.js) is configured to use a free STUN server provided by Google.
-Commented out code shows how at Hello Robot we configured the server to use our own STUN and TURN server.
-We ran a [coturn](https://github.com/coturn/coturn) TURN and STUN server on Ubuntu 16.04 using apt to install it on the same Amazon Lightsail virtual server we used for the web server.
+At Hello Robot, we configured the server to use our own [STUN and TURN server](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
+There is code that we've commented out that we used to achieve this.
+We ran our own [coturn](https://github.com/coturn/coturn) TURN and STUN server on the Amazon Lightsail virtual server that we used to run the web interface server.
+At the time, we used Ubuntu 16.04 and installed coturn using apt.

 ## Installation